comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

-at that time they may want 'time machine' to take them back to 2 days ago. and VCS is such this time machine. you can see it as a infinite undo-redo history, it manage a folder which contains all dir/files needed to be remembered, (which called a repository). and remember everything changed during your development even after editor closing.
-Of course it isn't so intelligent, you have to use its client tool at some time (usually when you finish some meaningful work) to tell it 'please remember state right now'. and VCS will record a 'version'.
+at that time they may want 'time machine' to take them back to 2 days ago. and VCS is such this time machine. you can see it as a infinite undo-redo history, it manage a folder which contains all dir/files needed to be remembered, (which called a repository).
+And remember everything changed during your development even after editor closing.
+Of course it isn't so intelligent, you have to use its client tool at some time (usually when you finish some meaningful work) to tell it 'please remember state right now'.
+And VCS will record a 'version'.
 (this procedure usually called 'commit') when you want to go back to early state, just tell VCS a version to view, and you will have a history snapshot.

+VCS also allow none-linear history, means history timeline may divided at some time point, and individual timeline evolute independently, history form a 'tree', Usually this function is called a 'branch', just like a branch of the tree.
+For example you may working on a new feathers branch with lots of unstable changes, but another production branch only keep the most stable changes.

 another important usage of VCS is for cooperate development , 30 developers who're working on one software need a easy way to share